-Google has combined Google Wallet and Android Pay in one mobile wallet and P2P app: Google Pay.
-Here’s everything you need to know about security, privacy, payment options and fees.
+Google Pay has added new features, introducing rewards, targeted deals and financial insights.
+Here’s everything you need to know about using the app, as well as security, privacy, payment options and fees.

 When someone says “Google,” you probably think “web search.”
 But the tech giant wants you to think about peer-to-peer payments and shopping, too.

-The latest incarnation of Google Pay combines a mobile wallet with a peer-to-peer payment system – and replacing what used to be Google Wallet and Android Pay.
+The latest incarnation of Google Pay combines a mobile wallet with a peer-to-peer payment system – and adds access to deals and budgeting insights on top.

-Depending on how you set it up, you can use it to shop with retailers and e-tailers, send and receive money among friends and family, split a check at the table – or all of the above.
+Depending on how you set it up, you can use it to shop with retailers and e-tailers, send and receive money among friends and family, split a check at the table, earn cash back, track your budget – or all of the above.

 Want to learn more?
 Here are some of the basics on Google Pay.